tumblr/TMTumblrSDK/README.md

 ## API client

-`TMAPIClient` is a full wrapper for the [Tumblr API](http://www.tumblr.com/docs/en/api/v2).
-The API client is built on top of the [JXHTTP](https://github.com/jstn/JXHTTP) networking library.
-Please view the API documetation for usage instructions, available parameters, etc.
+Please view the [API documentation]((http://www.tumblr.com/docs/en/api/v2) for full usage instructions.

 There are two ways of retrieving data from the API: